-Barn Swallow may be the most widespread and well-known passerine, with highly migratory populations that span the Americas as well as Europe, Asia, and Africa.
+Barn Swallow (Hirundo rustica) may be the most widespread and well-known passerine, with highly migratory populations that span the Americas as well as Europe, Asia, and Africa.
 Related species, and some Barn Swallow subspecies, are resident in Africa, the Middle East, and Australia.
 This remarkable variability makes Barn Swallow a great case study in migratory behavior.
 The varied migratory behaviors in this species globally are also seen on a smaller scale in the Americas, as this new STEM map helps illustrate.

 Barn Swallow breeds in pairs or small colonies widely across the United States and southern Canada—absent or scarce only in the driest desert, highest mountains, and colder Arctic regions.
 It mostly requires human structures for nesting so does not extend too far into Canada as settled areas become more rare, and while it breeds in central Mexico, it does not breed in the hotter and more humid coastal regions, as well as Central America and the Caribbean.
 Like almost all aerial insectivores (birds that eat flying insects), it has shown marked population declines in recent years, possibly related to widespread pesticide use among other potential causes.